 I love thinking of a body of work as a whole.
 Often pieces are seen alone, but the one made before it can also be seen in it.
 I think of them as a timeline, each influencing the next, and it is powerful for me to see them hanging together.

 What do you enjoy the most about attending an art opening and talking with collectors of your work?

 Meeting and talking with collectors of my work will always be one of the most rewarding parts of my job as an artist.
 Hearing stories of family connections and memories to certain trees and flowers that I have drawn will always be special to me.
 Knowing my work resonates with someone else is truly priceless!

 You were recently featured in the June/July edition of Garden & Gun.
 How did you feel when you read the final article?

 I have always loved Garden & Gun and seeing my work published in print for the first time and it being in G&G was totally surreal!
 I held it and read it for the first time through tears.
 I am so grateful to Elizabeth Hutchison Hicklin for the beautiful article.
 I’m not very good with words, so reading how Elizabeth retold everything helped me see my own work in a different light.
 It will forever be a highlight of my career!
 (Read article here.)

-My girls are so much fun – six year old twins and an almost five year old.
-We color and paint and play with sidewalk chalk like most families do.
-I love teaching them to not be afraid of materials; I want them to mix colors and have the chance to make a mess, and to mess up.
+My girls are so much fun – six-year-old twins and an almost five-year-old.
+We color and paint and play with sidewalk chalk as most families do.
+I love teaching them to not be afraid of materials; I want them to mix colors and have the chance to make a mess and to mess up.
 We don’t do much coloring inside the lines at my house.
 I hope they grow up with an appreciation for art, but more than that I hope that they learn to see beauty in regular, everyday things, and learn the beauty in seeing regular, everyday things differently than everyone else.

 All photos in the post were taken by photographer Joanna Ballentine